-Liposuction is a procedure that safely removes stubborn pockets of fat that don’t respond to diet and exercise.
+Liposuction performed by our plastic surgeon is a procedure that safely removes stubborn pockets of fat that don’t respond to diet and exercise.
 Common areas that benefit from liposuction are the chin, neck, jowls, upper arms, abdomen, buttocks, hips, knees, and thighs.
 The two most common liposuction techniques are tumescent and ultrasonic-assisted liposuction.

 Using the tumescent technique, fat cells are infused with a solution containing saline and adrenaline prior to suctioning.
 This solution provides a more gentle removal of the fat and reduces post-operative bruising and swelling.
 In ultrasonic-assisted, or UAL, ultrasound energy liquefies the fat before it is removed by suction.
 UAL is ideal for removing large volumes of fat, for fibrous body areas, and for areas where skin tone is less elastic.

 - How Liposuction is Performed

 Liposuction is ideal for normal to slightly overweight men and women, 20’s to 50’s, who have a sensible diet and exercise regimen but still have persistent fat accumulations in specific areas.
 Since liposuction is not a substitute for weight loss, it is not recommended for obese or greatly overweight individuals.
 It should also be noted that liposuction does not improve or correct the appearance of cellulite (dimpled or rippled areas of fat).

 At your initial consultation, Dr. James Matas will discuss your goals and motivations for having liposuction, along with assessing your physical and emotional health and reviewing information you provide about previous surgeries, past and current medical conditions, as well as nutritional supplements, herbal remedies and pharmaceutical medications you take.